-Join Ryan Kittleson for an in-depth discussion in this video Using Dynamesh for shelling, part of 3D Printing with ZBrush.
+Join Ryan Kittleson for an in-depth discussion in this video Using Dynamesh for shelling, part of ZBrush: 3D Printing.

 Dynamesh shelling is a totally different approach to creating wall thickness than panel loops.
 It is better in some ways because it avoids the problems with the inner surface passing though itself and poking through the outer surface.
 However, it's a little trickier to set up and it's prone to other troubles.
 I tend to use it only when I'm having trouble getting panel loops to work correctly.
 However, in those situations, dynamesh shelling can really save the day.
 Let's see how it works.
 Before making the shell, we need to dynamesh the whole model together.